 With so much going on in our lives, protecting our physical and mental health can be a challenge, which is why it’s more important than ever to rediscover our love for the great outdoors.

 Thankfully, Blackpool is blessed with many open spaces.
 After all, way back in the day that is why people flocked to our shores!
-Whether you live nearby and you are looking for a change of scenery or you are searching for a much-needed escape when restrictions ease, here are six open air spaces in Blackpool to help you embrace the outdoors and reconnect with nature.
+Whether you live nearby and you are looking for a change of scenery or you are searching for a much-needed escape, here are six open air spaces in Blackpool to help you embrace the outdoors and reconnect with nature.

 Did you know Stanley Park was voted the UK’s best park in 2019?
 This Grade II listed park boasts 390 breath-taking acres of parkland and offers a unique blend of landscape design and historical architecture.

 Take a stroll through the beautiful Italian Gardens and explore the areas of woodland with various paths.
 The nights might be drawing in now but autumn in Stanley Park offers a beautiful kaleidoscope of colour with a blanket of crunchy leaves delicately coating the ground.
 It’s one of the most tranquil places Blackpool has on offer.

 Oh, we do like to be beside the seaside!
 Blackpool’s beautiful coastline stretches for six miles and it was one of the most talked about locations during the first lockdown when people praised our serene blue waters.

 Our coastline is the perfect recipe of enjoying the great outdoors with unlimited open space.
 Make sure to check the tide times in Blackpool so you can take advantage of extra space on a vast expanse of beach.